Hypothyroidism and Autoimmune Disease:

 Generally speaking, the food that could be most problematic would be soy.
 This is because soy exists in many forms in most processed foods.
 So if you eat a lot of processed foods, you could be inadvertently consuming a lot of soy.
 Therefore, people with hypothyroidism may want to limit their intake of processed foods.

 A small amount of broccoli or other cruciferous veggie is unlikely to cause much thyroid trouble, especially if it's cooked.
 However, excess quantities could be problematic.

 Cooking is also known to help inactivate goitrogenic compounds in foods, so if you enjoy cruciferous veggies but are concerned about your thyroid, eating them cooked may be preferable.

 Beneficial foods that may HELP your thyroid function are those rich in selenium, iodine and animal-based omega-3 fats such as ocean fish, Brazil nuts, beef and sea kelp.

 Supportive nutrients from not only foods but also supplements act as raw ingredient precursors to enhance the health of the thyroid gland.
 There are scientifically designed all-in-one support supplements for the thyroid that provide botanical and nutritional enhancement of thyroid hormone production, peripheral conversion of T4 to T3, and receptor function and recognition of thyroid hormones.

 Regarding fatigue, many experts believe that strengthening the adrenal glands enhances energy levels, promotes healthy hormone balance, and improves adaptation to stress.
-Using a prescribed supportive supplement may increase the effectiveness of a nutritional support program for hypothyroidism.

 World's Healthiest Foods